 Love, Simon

 I love when a teen comedy (or romantic comedy) reminds me of my teen years.
 That could be the fact that it reminds me of my real life in high school, or how me and millions of others felt watching John Hughes’ movies.
 It’s nice that some of these films now can involve gay characters.
-I’m thinking back to how terrific q was a few years ago.
+I’m thinking back to how terrific The Perks of Being a Wallflower was a few years ago.

 It was a pleasant surprise that writer/director Greg Berlanti, who is known for Dawson’s Creek, Everwood, and a few DC projects, does such a great job with this material from screenwriters’ Elizabeth Berger and Isaac Aptaker (adapting author Becky Albertalli’s Simon vs. The Homo Sapiens Agenda).